SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

-On the points just made: *more research not less* is what I call for, especially when the placebo effect is confounded by obvious psychoactive effects. especially when the "tax payer" is frikin' **_not funding it_**.
+On the points just made: *more research not less* is what I call for, especially when the placebo effect is confounded by obvious psychoactive effects.
+Especially when the "tax payer" is frikin' **_not funding it_**.
 No one's wallet shrinks when our NZ government employs university researchers.
-It's the exact opposite, someones wallet gets thicker, with no inflationary bias --- until tax is paid.
+It's the exact opposite, someones wallet gets thicker, with no inflationary bias, the funding helps accommodate private savings desires --- until tax is paid.

 Well that means employing more people in university research, not less.
 That means